 Fractures can increase the risk of arthritis and may cause mobility-reducing scar tissue buildup.
 A rib fracture can puncture a lung.
 A skull fracture can cause hemorrhaging or brain damage.
 Vertebral fractures can damage the spinal cord.
 Any broken bone can increase the risk of blood clots.
 Open fractures (fractures that break the skin) expose the bone to infections such as osteomyelitis.

 Some breaks are obvious and cause serious pain, but hairline fractures and small bone breaks may not have easily recognizable symptoms.
-Broken bones typically cause pain, tenderness, bruising, and swelling.
-If you have any concern about a broken bone after a fall or accident, reach out to your Riverside physician.
+Broken bones typically cause pain, tenderness, bruising and swelling.
+If you have any concerns about a broken bone after a fall or accident, reach out to your Riverside physician.
 A simple x-ray can confirm or deny your physician’s suspicions.

 Our holistic approach to injury claims allows us to maximize financial recovery for our clients.
 In many cases, we can hold multiple parties liable for contributing to an injury.
 For more than three decades, residents of Riverside have trusted us with helping them recover compensation for broken bone injuries.
 Our compassionate, supportive, and aggressive approach to personal injury law has allowed us to build a reputation for excellence that shows in our preeminent ratings and client reviews.

 We take all cases on a contingency fee basis.
 You don’t need to pay any fees until we secure compensation on your behalf.
 During an initial consultation, we can help you make an informed decision about moving forward with an injury claim.
-Contact our Riverside office today for more information about our practice and to schedule your free case evaluation.
+Contact our law office today to speak to a Riverside broken bones attorney and to schedule your free case evaluation.